Gigaspaces/xap-docs/site/content/xap110adm/the-sla.markdown

 The SLA definition allows you to define the maximum number of instances for a certain processing unit, either per JVM (GSC) or physical machine (regardless of the number of JVMs/GSCs that are running on it).

-The max-instances parameter has different semantics when applied to processing units that contain a space with primary-backup semantics (i.e. that uses the  partitioned-sync2backup cluster schema and defines at least one backup) and when applied to a processing unit which contains no embedded space, or which contains a space with no primary-backup semantics.
+The max-instances parameter has different semantics when applied to processing units that contain a space with primary-backup semantics (i.e. that uses the  partitioned cluster schema and defines at least one backup) and when applied to a processing unit which contains no embedded space, or which contains a space with no primary-backup semantics.

 {{% note %}}
 When applied to a processing unit which contains no embedded space, or which contains a space with no primary-backup semantics, the max-instances parameter defines the **total** number of instances that can be deployed on a single JVM or on a single machine.